A few blocks to the east of downtown, the Sweet Auburn neighborhood is home to the birthplace of America's most ... More

 Martin Luther King, Jr. National Historic Site

 A few blocks to the east of downtown, the Sweet Auburn neighborhood is home to the birthplace of America's most influential Civil Rights leader.
 Operated by the National Park Service, this historic site contains Dr. King's boyhood home, his crypt and the Ebenezer Baptist Church.
-Tours are conducted daily on the hour beginning at 10a.
-During the summer, tours are on the half-hour, starting at 9:30a.
+Tours are conducted daily.
 Since the historic site covers several city blocks, visitors are advised to stop at the Visitor Center upon arrival for a map and touring advice.
-Free admission.

 MLK Jr National historic site is by far one of the greatest historical places I visited.
 This place is educational, inspiring, honorable and something you can always remember.
 Looking and reading the things you see here really makes you take a moment and appreciate everything the past has offered our future!
 This is a place that you do not even have to bring childern to or think its just for children to learn, because I learned alot, yes even things I already knew but got more insight in detail of certian things.
 I was inspired and this place took my breath away!
 I highly suggest visiting ALL the sites, churches and musems!
 They are all free and I beleive the walk through of MLK Jr house has a small fee, i can't remember and I didnt even matter because it was all worth it.
 This is def a place I would love to take my neices and plan to make a trip back to ATL with them for this simple reason.
 I have NEVER wrote a review for anything but I HAD TO FOR THIS!
 It is that amazing!